tewhatuora/api-standards/docs/index.md

 These standards and guidelines:

 - are intended to apply for all API standards and protocols, however much of the guidance is oriented to REST (Representative State Transfer) or FHIR APIs
 - use hypothetical or actual use cases with a health context to illustrate practical application of the concepts described.
-Examples do not represent recommended API design and / or data content requirements for Te Whatu Ora.
+Examples do not represent recommended API design and / or data content requirements for Health NZ.
   :::

 ## Target audience